necaris/ldnpyvideo/README.md

 # ldnpyvideo

 Scraper (from pyvideo.org) and web site for London PyCon video meetup.
+Yes, I am aware of the oddity of writing a Python-related web app in Clojure.

 ## Usage